hughlam77/html5/README.md

 The approach was to retain as much of the original HTML4 document as possible, but have it compliant with HTML5 standards.

-I used jsfiddle.net to render my changes and also used the HTML 5 Validation service provided by W3C.
+I used jsfiddle.net to render my changes and also used the HTML5 validation services provided by W3C.